iguessthislldo/opendds-devguide-converter/devguide/internet_enabled_rtps.rst

 * Privacy - The content of a sample cannot be read by an unauthorized third party.

-If an application is subject to any of these security objectives, then it should use the DDS Security features described in Chapter :ref:`DDS Security`.
+If an application is subject to any of these security objectives, then it should use the DDS Security features described in Chapter :ref:`dds_security--dds-security`.
 Using a non-secure discovery mechanism or a non-secure transport leaves the application exposed to data security breaches.

+.. _internet_enabled_rtps--understand-the-weaknesses-of-secure-rtps-discovery:

 Understand the Weaknesses of (Secure) RTPS Discovery
 ====================================================

+..
+    Sect<15.4.2>

 Secure RTPS Discovery has a behavior that can be exploited to launch a denial of service attack (see https://us-cert.cisa.gov/ics/advisories/icsa-21-315-02).
 Basically, an attacker can send a fake SPDP message to a secure participant which will cause it to begin authentication with a non-existent participant.